SerpDove/Zero_day/README.md

- "fisrt day lecture at ALX"
+ "day zero at ALX school"